rOpenSpain/spanishoddata/README.md

 # Installation

+The package is not yet available on CRAN.

-Install the package as follows:
+Install the development version of the package as follows:

 ``` r
 if (!require("remotes")) install.packages("remotes")